sysgears/apollo-universal-starter-kit/docs/deployment.md

 | EMAIL_PASSWORD | examplePassword            |
 | EMAIL_USER     | example@example.com        |

-6. Set proper values for server website URL in `packages/server/.spinrc.js` to match your production setup.
+6. Set a proper value for the server website URL in `packages/server/.spinrc.js` to match your production setup.

-- If you're deploying your application on Heroku without a custom domain name, the production URL will look like this:
+* If you're deploying your application on Heroku without a custom domain name, the production URL will look similar to
+this:

 ```javascript
 config.options.defines.__WEBSITE_URL__ = '"https://application-name.herokuapp.com"';